The article has been updated to reflect recent Mailchimp price changes as of May 2019

-For example, right now mailchimp offers three basic plans; Free, Grow and Pro, with options to scale as your subscriber list also scales.
-But just two years ago, this is what their pricing page looked like:
+For example, right now Mailchimp offers four plans; Free, Essentials, Standard and Premium, with options to scale as your subscriber list, also scales.
+But just last year, this is what their pricing page looked like:

-You can see in 2016 they offered 4 pricing options, bundled for slightly different segments.
-Since then they have reviewed their pricing and optimized it for current market conditions.
+Back then they offered 4 pricing options, bundled for slightly different segments.
+Since then they have reviewed their pricing and changed their pricing twice to optimize for the current market conditions.
 This pricing change has allowed them to improve their revenue collection efficiency and has helped them to get to where they stand now, i.e. at par with $525 million.

 Implications for You as a Business